jtnachbar/bad-cookie/README.md

 ## Todo:
 * Add slight delay to Switcher?
 * Adjust the dimensions for Mail
-* Add button that moves and goes faster the closer your move your mouse
+* Add button that "runs away" from your mouse
-* Ask users to read terms and conditions that just scroll for forever
+* Ask users to read terms and conditions that just scroll for forever (use overflow: hidden)
 * Endless managing menus